-These delicious and fluffy banana pancakes are topped with melted peanut butter, bananas and chocolate chips making them irresistible.
-Omit the bananas, and you have delicious peanut butter pancakes!
+Deliciously fluffy banana pancakes are topped with melted peanut butter, bananas and chocolate chips making them irresistible.

 Banana Peanut Butter Pancakes

 I tested this recipe with peanut butter swirled into the batter and honestly, I wasn’t a fan.
 What we loved was melted peanut butter (literally melted in the microwave until silky smooth) in between the pancakes and then drizzled all over the top.
 It’s like a thick, luscious syrupy frosting.
 They’ve got that sweet salty combo going on.
 Absolutely perfect for busy mornings or lazy weekends.
 Kid love them and adults do too!

 How to Make Peanut Butter Banana Pancakes